 Inaccurate pulse oximeter readings

 The presence of methylthioninium chloride in the blood may result in an underestimation of the oxygen saturation reading by pulse oximetry.
-If a measure of oxygen saturation is required after administration of Lumeblue, it is advisable to check oxygen saturation by CO-oximetry when available.
+If a measure of oxygen saturation is required after administration of the medicinal product, it is advisable to check oxygen saturation by CO-oximetry when available.

 Bispectral index monitor